SubiyaCryolite/jds/README.md

 - Full support for generics and inheritance
 - Easily integrates with new or existing databases
 - Save, Updates and Deletes cascade to child objects and collections
+- All saves and deletes are ACID (transaction based)
 - Eager Loading is applied to embedded objects as well as on collections
-- Generation of views representing entityVersions as conventional tables
+- Supports the automatic generation of tables
 - Supports MySQL, T-SQL, PostgreSQL, Oracle 11G and SQLite
 - Underlying database implemented using the Star Schema